Rupert Friend: 2020–present

-Director, screenwriter, producer and lyricist
+As director, screenwriter, producer and lyricist

 In 2008, Friend and Tom Mison wrote, produced and starred in a short film called The Continuing and Lamentable Saga of the Suicide Brothers.
 The film won Best Short at the Rhode Island International Horror Film Festival (2010).
 He founded his own production company called Beat Pictures, and he made his directorial debut with a short film in 2010 called Steve, starring Colin Firth, Keira Knightley and Tom Mison.
 In addition to directing, he wrote and produced the film, which was later included in the 2012 compilation Stars in Shorts.
 Steve won Friend the Rhode Island Film Festival Crystal Image Award, and was nominated for the Santa Barbara Film Festival Bruce Corwin Award for Best Short Film.

 Plans for Friend to write, direct and star in a feature-length road movie about confidence tricksters called Barton & Charlie & Checco & Bill were mentioned in the media in 2014–2015, but the project did not materialise.
 In 2018, plans were announced for the feature film Cornerman about boxing trainer Cus D'Amato, with Friend to write and direct and Bruce Willis playing D'Amato.

 Friend was asked by Adam Waldmann, the leader of the jazz ensemble Kairos 4tet, to write the lyrics for a track on their 2011 album Statement of Intent, and was then asked to contribute lyrics for their 2013 album Everything We Hold, which received positive reviews.
 His lyrics were sung by Marc O'Reilly, Omar Lye-Fook, and Emilia Martensson.